Limbo (programming language): Books

 The 3rd edition of the Inferno operating system and Limbo programming language are described in the textbook Inferno Programming with Limbo ISBN 0-470-84352-7 (Chichester: John Wiley & Sons, 2003), by Phillip Stanley-Marbell.

-Another textbook The Inferno Programming Book: An Introduction to Programming for the Inferno Distributed System, by Martin Atkins, Charles Forsyth, Rob Pike and Howard Trickey, was started, but never released.
+Another textbook The Inferno Programming Book: An Introduction to Programming for the Inferno Distributed System was started by Martin Atkins, Rob Pike, Howard Trickey and Charles Forsyth but never released.